1-4 Basic concepts

 This image is higher magnification view of a liver section.

-The majority of the liver cells are the epithelial cells called hepatocytes.
-Blue or purple circles can be seen inside their cytoplasm.
-They are the nuclei of the hepatocytes.
+The majority of the liver cells are epithelial cells called hepatocytes.
+Blue or purple circles seen inside their cytoplasm are the nuclei of the hepatocytes.
 Inside many of them observe a strongly stained round structure, the nucleolus.

 Hematoxylin and eosin are the stains the were used to stain this histological section.
-The nuclei seen in the stained section will appear blue/purple and the cytoplasm pink/orange.
+The nuclei appear blue/purple with hematoxylin and the cytoplasm pink/orange with eosin.
 This is the most commonly stain combination used to observe histological sections.
-In the final part of this chapter you can find more informations on staining of histological sections.
+In the final part of this chapter you can find more informations on staining histological sections.

 The hepatocytes seem to form columns or cords.
-Actually, however, the liver hepatocytes are organized forming three-dimensional plates.
-Later in this chapter you will realize that thin sections of three-dimensional structures need to be properly interpreted, in order to understand the true arrangement of the cells that form tissues and organs.
+Actually, however, the liver hepatocytes are organized as three-dimensional plates.
+Later in this chapter you will realize that thin sections of three-dimensional structures need to be properly interpreted, in order to understand the true arrangement of their cells as they form tissues and organs.

 Blood passes inside the spaces that exist between the plates of hepatocytes, but in this section they appear empty as a result of the procedute used to produce the section.